isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-17-post-Custard Apple.md

 	<h4>Sowing Seeds</h4>
 	<p>Seeds can be sown directly into pots or the ground.
 Because the plant eventually grows into a tree, it is easier to grow a few seedlings in separate pots before selecting the healthiest one to be grown in true ground.</p>
 	<iframe width="100%" height="415" src="https://www.youtube.com/embed/x7J87wY7U6s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe>	<br>
 	<p>The seedlings are generally resilient to most environmental factors but may be vulnerable to being eaten by snails or birds.
-Protect your young plants with a DIY cloche or netting.</p>
+Protect your young plants with a DIY <a href="/page-index/horticulture-techniques/cloches">cloche</a> or <a href="/page-index/hardscapes/netting">netting</a>.</p>
 	<br>
 </section>